5 Sleep Foundations Every Pediatric OT Should Know

 2. Optimize the Sleep Environment

+Most parents want to know how to make bedtime easier and how to get better sleep at night.
+Good sleep hygiene practices are key for good sleep.
 Neurodivergent children may need more than a dark room and a white-noise machine.
 Focus on key sensory elements:

 - Calibrate light levels to match wind-down cues